Ollama Herd vs LiteLLM

 What is LiteLLM?

-LiteLLM (~38K GitHub stars) is an open-source Python SDK and proxy server built by BerriAI.
+LiteLLM (~56K GitHub stars as of August 2026) is an open-source Python SDK and proxy server built by BerriAI.
 It lets you call 100+ LLM providers (OpenAI, Anthropic, Bedrock, Azure, Vertex, Cohere, and more) through a single OpenAI-compatible interface.
 LiteLLM handles provider abstraction, API key management, rate limiting, spend tracking, and team governance, making it the de facto standard for cloud LLM API routing.

 What is Ollama Herd?